 5. Peppermint Tea

-Peppermint tea has a signature minty flavor due to its easy brewing using mint leaves.
-This menthol based flavor can help soothe your intestines and decrease bloating while also freshening your breath instantly.
+Peppermint tea is a refreshing delight with a signature minty flavor.
+It’s great for soothing your intestines and easing bloating.
 A refreshing glass that has a cooling effect, this is a yummy option for those looking to ease UTI symtoms. *Pro tip: you can also add peppermint oil to any beverage instead of using tea bags.

 Benefits:

-• Combat infection thanks to peppermint’s antimicrobial and antiviral abilities that can help rebalance good and bad bacteria.
+- Infection Fighter: Its antimicrobial and antiviral properties help balance good and bad bacteria.

 Side Effects: